 How often does the base rate change?

-A committee meets on the first Thursday of every month to reassess and decide if a change in the base rate is needed.
-The base rate is there is to keep things in check and it changes as and when the Bank of England feels it’s right to do so.
+The Bank of England base rate is set by the Bank of England’s Monetary Policy Committee (MPC), normally eight times a year.
+The base rate is there is to keep things in check and it changes as and when the Bank of England feels it is right to do so.